-Blood in your water (urine) or kidney problems.
+UrinaryBlood in your water (urine) or kidney

-- Other Thirst, fever, feeling tired or generally unwell. - A sore mouth or mouth ulcers. - Muscle pain or weakness. - Problems for women in getting pregnant.
+- problems.
+Other Thirst, fever, feeling tired or generally - unwell.
+A sore mouth or mouth ulcers.

+Muscle pain or weakness.

+Problems for women in getting pregnant.

 'Systemic lupus erythematosus' (SLE).
-Signs - include fever, rash, problems with your kidneys and joint pain. - Enlarged lymph nodes and other body organs involvement (Drug Reaction with Eosinophilia and Systemic Symptoms which is also known as DRESS).
+Signs include fever, rash, problems with your kidneys and joint pain.
 If any of the side effects gets serious, or if you notice any side effects not listed in this leaflet, please tell your doctor or pharmacist.

-Reporting of side effects

-If you get any side effects, talk to your doctor or pharmacist.
+Reporting of side effects If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+You can also report side effects via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for Yellow Card in the Google Play or Apple App Store.
 By reporting side effects you can help provide more information on the safety of this medicine.